joshmfrancis/Full-Stack-Hogwarts-Database-Project/README.md

 This is a full-stack database project that I created modeling the Hogwarts School of Witchcraft and Wizardry.
 This project was made for my CSC 315 course.

+Below is a detailed report of the project:

 Abstract:

 This database is a model of the Hogwarts School of Witchcraft and Wizardry.